AdamWongCH/fabric-nl-analytics/docs/learning-guide.md

 - structured storage
 - tables and joins

-Good for SQL queries
+Good for SQL queries.
-Meaning is not explicit
+Meaning is not explicit.

 ---